-In addition to our conventional seasonal flu vaccine, we entered into a research collaboration agreement with Janssen Vaccines & Prevention B.V. ("Janssen") to evaluate our proprietary oral vaccine platform for the Janssen universal influenza vaccine program.
-Under the agreement, we produced non-GMP oral vaccine containing certain proprietary antigens from Janssen and tested the product in a preclinical challenge model.
-The study has been completed and we have submitted a report to Janssen.
-Janssen has an option to negotiate an exclusive worldwide license to our technology encompassing the Janssen antigens.
+In addition to our conventional seasonal flu vaccine candidate, we entered into a research collaboration agreement with Janssen Vaccines & Prevention B.V. ("Janssen") in July 2019 to evaluate our proprietary oral vaccine platform for the Janssen universal influenza vaccine program.
+Under the agreement, we produced a non-GMP oral vaccine candidate containing certain proprietary antigens from Janssen and tested the product in a preclinical challenge model.
+The preclinical study has been completed and we have submitted a report to Janssen.